Stipend for Educators to Attend the 6th Annual Summer African Language Institute at the KU Campus

-The Kansas African Studies Center has tuition stipends for interested educators to attend the sixth annual Summer African Language Institute (SALI) held on our Lawrence campus.
+The Kansas African Studies Center has substantial tuition stipends for interested educators to attend the sixth annual Summer African Language Institute (SALI) held on our Lawrence campus.
 Educators from K-12 schools, minority-serving institutions, and community college instructors are particularly encouraged to apply.
 The Institute runs from June 4 – July 26, 2019 with intensive language courses Monday through Thursday for four hours per day.
-Small class sizes give students maximum individual attention from native speakers trained in language education in a fun and relaxed environment.
+Small class sizes allow for maximum individual attention from native speakers trained in language education in a fun and relaxed environment.
 Courses are taught through the Department of African and African-American Studies.

 Elementary Arabic 110 & 120 Intermediate Arabic 210 & 220

 Elementary Kiswahili 110 & 120 Intermediate Kiswahili 210 & 220

 Elementary Wolof 110 & 120 Intermediate Wolof 210 & 220

 Online: Wolof 110 & 120

 For more information regarding these languages, visit: http://kasc.ku.edu/summer-african-language-institute

 Several stipends of $6,000 each for teachers will be awarded.
 KU's tuition costs will vary depending on residency and proficiency levels.
 Classes at the beginner level are 10 credits split between two summer sessions, while classes at the intermediate level are 6 credits split between two summer sessions.